-EU's Chief Brexit Negotiator Shares Irish Border Concern
+EU's chief Brexit negotiator shares Irish border concern

-The European Union's chief Brexit negotiator has reassured Ireland that the bloc will fight to ensure there is no return to a hard border with Northern Ireland after the U.K. leaves the EU.
-In this photo taken from video EU chief negotiator on Brexit Michel Barnier addresses Ireland's parliament at the Houses of the Oireachtas, in Dublin, Ireland, Thursday, May 11, 2017.
+EU chief negotiator on Brexit Michel Barnier arrives to address Ireland's parliament at the Houses of the Oireachtas, in Dublin, Ireland, Thursday, May 11, 2017. i The European Union's chief Brexit negotiator has reassured Ireland that the bloc will fight to ensure there is no return to a hard border with Northern Ireland when the U.K. leaves the bloc.

 Discussions